aaronasherrandall/logistic_regression/README.md

-# Logistic Regression Example: Iris Dataset
+# Supervised Logistic Regression Example: Iris Dataset

 This repository contains a simple example of applying logistic regression to a small dataset.
 The goal is to classify flowers as "Iris Setosa" or "Not Setosa" based on petal length and petal width.